ABOUT THE SERIES | AUTHORS / ILLUSTRATORS | PUBLISHER |DESIGNER | | CONTACT |

 Felting is the process of tangling fibers.
 It is one of the oldest fiber crafts, dating back as far as 6300 BC, and pre-dates spinning, weaving or knitting.
 The earliest felting technique, called wet felting, relies on the unique properties of wool and its tendency to shrink and matt together under friction, moisture and heat.
 For centuries, non-woven felt has been used to create everyday items such as tents, rugs, hats and footwear.

 Barbed needles set in looms were first used to create industrial felt products in the late 1800s.
 However, it was not until the 1980s that needle felting developed as a handcraft.
 The process of repeatedly “stabbing” loose wool with a barbed needle entangles wool fibres, providing an effective means of shaping felted surfaces and sculpturing fine detail.
-All of the felted figures and objects in Cozy Classics were painstakingly made by hand with this needle-felting technique.
+All of the felted figures (and some objects) in Cozy Classics were painstakingly made by hand with this needle-felting technique.